What requirements must natural ingredients for health products comply with to be allowed on the European market?

 The importance of ethical sourcing is expected to increase in the future.
 This trend is driven by increasing awareness of European consumers about ingredients in health & natural products.
 Exporters of natural ingredients from developing countries should ensure that they meet the principles of ethical sourcing.

 - Meet industry standards for ethical sourcing.
-You can get details of the Union for Ethical BioTrade charter here.
+You can get details on the website of the Union for Ethical BioTrade

 - Meet and implement GACP guidelines.
 Additionally, ensure you have the relevant documentation proving that you meet GACP guidelines.
 This will make it easier for you to establish trading relationships with European buyers and enter the European market.